microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/android/README.md

 NOTE: Please install onnxruntime-extensions package following [this](https://github.com/microsoft/onnxruntime-extensions) according to your platform.

 This script works for both Mac and Linux by default.
+If you want to work it in windows, you should prepare the environment by yourself and run `prepare_models.py` in windows.

 ```bash
 Model will be placed at `mobile\examples\question_answering\android\app\src\main\res\raw` automatically.